Copyright© Thomas Köhler/photothek.net

 In the years leading up to 2018, far-reaching corruption scandals and poor economic development caused a surge in discontent among the population.
 The presidential elections in 2018 were won by Jair Bolsonaro, whose focus in the election campaign was on fighting corruption and crime, and on boosting the economy.

-Since Bolsonaro took office, Brazil’s situation has been marked by internal political tensions.
-The protection and demarcation of indigenous territories, which is enshrined in the country’s constitution, has been increasingly called into question; legal requirements for environmental protection and forest conservation have been eased in favour of advancing the economic development of the Amazon region.
-The judiciary has been playing a crucial role in safeguarding democratic freedoms and in ensuring compliance with existing laws.
+During Bolsonaro's presidency, internal political tensions emerged in Brazil.
+Among other things, the protection and demarcation of indigenous territories, which are enshrined in the country's constitution, was increasingly called into question; legal requirements for environmental protection and forest conservation were eased in favour of advancing the economic development of the Amazon region.
+The judiciary played a crucial role in safeguarding democratic freedoms and in ensuring compliance with existing laws.

 The level of violence in Brazil and the country's homicide rate are among the highest in the world.
 For many people, especially in the megacities of Rio de Janeiro and São Paulo, drug and gang crime is part of everyday life.

-Human rights organisations regularly report about signs of police killings.
-They also say that environmental activists, and defenders of human rights and land rights are frequently the targets of attacks, threats and intimidation attempts by government authorities and criminal networks.
+Human rights organisations regularly report evidence of police killings.
+They also say that environmental activists and defenders of human rights and land rights are frequently the targets of attacks, threats and intimidation attempts by government authorities and criminal networks.